JuanCasian/Programming-Notes/Cloud-Computing/AWS/udemy-course/README.md

 ### Implied Router

-- What connects different subnets together
+- What connects different subnets and internet gateway
+- knowns where to send traffic to reach its destination
 - Central VPC routing
 - Connects different AZ's together and connects the VPC to the Internet Gateway
 - Each subnet will have a route table the routed uses to forward traffic within the VPC